 - You can attach a legal addendum that the Scholarly Publishing and Academic Resources Coalition (SPARC) has created for authors to print and sign.

 - You can complete the addendum online at Science Commons .

 To support the submission process, NIH has developed the NIH Manuscript Submission System (NIHMS).
 This system allows principal investigators to submit manuscripts and supplementary files in many different electronic formats such as TIFF, JPEG, GIF, and PDF.

-- The NIH Manuscript Submission System is available here .
+- Access the NIH Manuscript Submission System .

-- Web tutorials on the submission process are available here .
+- Access web tutorials on the submission process.